Stony, Stoney or Ston(e)y?

 by Blair Mackenzie

 From Burleigh Falls, Ontario to Young’s Point, Ontario there stretches a body of water shaped somewhat like a Y on its side.
 This beautiful body of water, the ‘Jewel of the Kawarthas’, is generally shown on Federal and Provincial maps as ‘Stony Lake’.
 Locally, however, it is a different matter.
-The arm extending to the east is known to its residents as Upper Stoney Lake.
-The central body of water is known to its residents as Stony Lake.
-The arm stretching to the south is known to its residents as Clear Lake.
+The arm extending to the east is known to most of its residents as Upper Stoney Lake.
+The central body of water is known to most of its residents as Stony Lake.
+The arm stretching to the south is known to most of its residents as Clear Lake.